 5. Freeze It

 Have 10 minutes to spare?
 Try stocking your freezer with some homemade popsicles!
 Simply puree fruits, herbs and vegetables with water and freeze in a popsicle mold or in ice cube trays.
-If you’re on our keto-friendly program, we recommend sticking with lower sugar fruits such as berries or citrus to keep your carbohydrate intake low.
+If you’re on the South Beach Diet, we recommend sticking with lower sugar fruits such as berries or citrus to keep your carbohydrate intake low.
 Fresh mint leaves also add a refreshing flavor that will keep you coming back for more.
 Liquid stevia can provide a hint of guilt-free sweetness.
 If you prefer creamy frozen treats, grab your blender and mix berries with water and some Greek yogurt.